John Peel: Early life

-John Peel was born in Heswall Nursing Home in Heswall on the Wirral Peninsula, near Liverpool, the eldest of three sons of Robert Leslie Ravenscroft, a successful cotton merchant, and his wife Joan Mary (née Swainson).
-He grew up in the nearby village of Burton.
-He was educated as a boarder at Shrewsbury School, where one of his contemporaries was future Monty Python member Michael Palin.
-In his posthumously published autobiography, Peel said that he was raped by an older pupil while at Shrewsbury.
+Peel was born John Robert Parker Ravenscroft at a nursing home in Heswall in Merseyside on 30 August 1939, the son of Joan Mary (née Swainson) and cotton merchant Robert Leslie Ravenscroft.
+He had two younger brothers and grew up in the nearby village of Burton.
+He was educated as a boarder at Shrewsbury School, where future Monty Python member Michael Palin was his contemporary.
+In his posthumously published autobiography, Peel said that he was raped by an older pupil while at the school.

-Peel was an avid radio listener and record collector from an early age, beginning with music offered by the American Forces Network and Radio Luxembourg.
+Peel was an avid radio listener and record collector from an early age, firstly of music offered by the American Forces Network and Radio Luxembourg.
 He recalled an early desire to host a radio programme of his own "so that I could play music that I heard and wanted others to hear".
 His housemaster, R. H. J. Brooke, whom Peel described as "extraordinarily eccentric" and "amazingly perceptive", wrote on one of his school reports, "Perhaps it's possible that John can form some kind of nightmarish career out of his enthusiasm for unlistenable records and his delight in writing long and facetious essays."

 Peel completed his national service in 1959 in the Royal Artillery as a B2 radar operator.
-Afterwards, Peel worked as a mill operative at Townhead Mill in Rochdale and returned each weekend to Heswall on a scooter borrowed from his sister.
+Afterwards, he worked as a mill operative at Townhead Mill in Rochdale and returned each weekend to Heswall on a scooter borrowed from his sister.
 While in Rochdale during the week, he stayed in a bed-and-breakfast in the area of Milkstone Road and Drake Street, and developed long-term associations with the town as the years progressed.